-Federigo Argentieri, director of the Institute, studied at the University of Rome, the University of Budapest-ELTE, and Harvard, and has widely published on the contemporary history and politics of Central-Eastern Europe and Italy, particularly on the Hungarian Revolution of 1956 and its Western echoes and effects.
-He teaches courses on international security and comparative politics of Europe, Latin America and developing countries and serves in the advisory board of Hungary's Europe Society, as well as in the editorial board of the journal "Holodomor Studies."
+Federigo Argentieri, director of the Institute, studied politics, history and languages at the Universities of Rome "La Sapienza", Budapest-ELTE, and Harvard.
+He has widely published on the contemporary history and politics of Central-Eastern Europe and Italy, particularly on the Hungarian Revolution of 1956 and its Western echoes and effects, as well as on Ukraine.
+He teaches courses on international security and comparative politics of Europe, Latin America and developing countries and regularly contributes to Italy's main newspaper "Corriere della Sera" and to other Italian and international media.

 Valentina Colombo teaches Geopolitics of the Islamic World at the European University, Rome and is Senior Fellow at the European Foundation for Democracy, Brussels.
 After graduating in Arabic Language and Literature from Cattolica University, Milan, she earned a PhD in Islamic Studies from Istituto Universitario Orientale, Naples.
 She published various studies on Islam, intellectuals and civil liberties.

 John Fanti has a Master's in Engineering Economic Systems from Stanford.
 He opened AT&T's first office in Italy, and then, in 2000, started his own telecom company, Telefant Srl.
 He has been a member of the Board of the American Chamber of Commerce in Italy since 1994.

 Anita Friedman graduated in Comparative Literature and Anthropology from Hofstra University.
 She is president of the association "Appuntamento a Gerusalemme", which disseminates information and organizes meetings, debates and visits related to Israel's politics, economy, culture and society.